microsoft/terminal/doc/specs/#3327 - Application Theming/#3327 - Application Theming.md

 ## UI/UX Design

-[TODO]: # TODO: We should include more mockups here.
+[TODO!]: # TODO: We should include more mockups here.
 That would be nice.

 ![Tab matches Terminal background](Tab-Matches-Terminal-Color-000.png) _fig 1_: Using a tab color set to "terminalBackground".
 The Windows PowerShell